 Mandatory Continuing Legal Education

-Mandatory continuing legal education (MCLE) is a requirement of many U.S. state bar associations and applies to attorneys and legal professionals licensed to practice law in jurisdictions within the U.S.
+MCLEs are a requirement of many U.S. state bar associations and apply to attorneys and legal professionals licensed to practice law in jurisdictions within the U.S.

-We’ve sought accreditation for this event in some jurisdictions with MCLE, and up to 21 of MCLE are possible.
+We are requesting live, in-person accreditation for this event in many jurisdictions with MCLE, and up to 23.75 MCLE credits are possible.

 To Get MCLE Credit:

 - Throughout the conference: For each session you attend that you’d like credit for, have your name badge scanned when you enter.
-NY and NJ licensed attorneys will also need their badges scanned when leaving each session.
+New Jersey and New York licensed attorneys will also need their badges scanned , by an IAPP Staff member, when leaving each session.

-Please note: If you are licensed in District of Columbia, Maryland, Massachusetts, Michigan, and South Dakota you are not required to maintain CLE credits and therefore do not need to submit an online MCLE application.
-Be sure to check your state bar MCLE regulations.
-Some jurisdictions do not accredit sponsor programs but require CLE, so attorneys will need to self-file.
-Lastly, if you are licensed in Pennsylvania or Montana, please contact email@example.com for their state's certificate.
+Please note: If you are licensed in the District of Columbia, Maryland, Massachusetts, Michigan and South Dakota you are not required to maintain MCLE credits and therefore do not need to submit an online MCLE Credit Application Form.
+Be sure to check your state bar MCLE regulations as some jurisdictions do not accredit sponsor programs but require MCLE's, so attorneys will need to self-file.

 Important: Each state has its own MCLE rules and regulations, including its own definition of MCLE.
 As a result, certain IAPP programs may not receive credit in some states.